HMUniversity/About/README.md

 If your application is accepted, you will receive an offer email with an invitation link.
 Alternatively, you can try [this link](https://github.com/orgs/HMUniversity/invitation?via_email=1).
-If neither works for you, please contact us directly.
+If neither work for you, please contact us directly.

 ## 如何申请家里蹲大学